 The extension allows users FREE access to the Developer Sandbox for Red Hat OpenShift.
 From Add Cluster View

-, users can provision and connect to dev sandbox instance using the guided workflow.
+, users can provision and connect to the dev sandbox instance using the guided workflow.
 The sandbox provides you with a private OpenShift environment in a shared, multi-tenant OpenShift cluster that is pre-configured with a set of developer tools.

 Local instance of OpenShift

-- Please follow this guide to understand the guided workflow to provision OpenShift locally.
+Please follow this guide to understand the guided workflow to provision OpenShift locally.

 Provision Hybrid Cloud

-To install OpenShift Container Platform 4 in the public cloud, in your datacenter or on your laptop please visit Red Hat Hybrid Cloud console.
+To install OpenShift Container Platform 4 in the public cloud, in your data center, or on your laptop please visit Red Hat Hybrid Cloud console.
 Here are different scenarios to try OpenShift:

 - Red Hat OpenShift Dedicated - Red Hat OpenShift Dedicated is a fully managed service of Red Hat OpenShift on Amazon Web Services (AWS) and Google Cloud.